UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Crown of Faith/Crown of Faith.md

 | Artisan Workshop | **The Marble Muse** | Public gallery for Shelynite artists; open commissions available. |
 | Tavern | **The Holy Ember** | Quiet luxury tavern for clergy and nobles; every drink served with a blessing. |
 | Inn | **The Dove’s Rest** | High-end inn; peaceful atmosphere, soundproofed for prayer and politics. |

----

-## GM Hooks
-- The PCs are commissioned to recover a stolen masterpiece — one painted entirely in divine light.
-- A noble’s will has been sealed magically in the Golden Ledger, and someone wants it “misfiled.”
-- A newly finished fresco in the Hall of Concord depicts the PCs in a scene that hasn’t happened yet.